Cuppixx/RidiculousCodingCuppixxVersion/README.md

 - Prob some more stuff I don't remember as of writing this LOL

 ### TODO / What I want to do
-- Settings to configure VFX color schemes
-- Settings to adjust VFX positions
+- Settings to adjust VFX positions / size / rotation
-- More Setting for even more customisation
 - Implement an optional custom background feature
 - Implement a regex system that awards more xp for best-practice and sticking to godot style conventions
 - Implement a skill tree / reward system that lets you unlock stuff with ever level you climb